 Task Information Set up the RHEV host as needed.
 Create the RHEV guests as needed.
-See "Creating and launching a RHEV host" on page 65.
-See "Setting up a virtual machine in the Red Hat Enterprise Virtualization (RHEV) environment" on page 66.
-Install the Veritas InfoScale Solutions product on the required RHEV guest For Veritas InfoScale Solutions installation information, see the product installation guides. virtual machines.
-See "Veritas InfoScale documentation" on page 214.
+See "Creating and launching a RHEV host" on page 67.
+See "Setting up a virtual machine in the Red Hat Enterprise Virtualization (RHEV) environment" on page 68.
+Install the Veritas InfoScale Solutions product on the required RHEV guest virtual machines.
+For Veritas InfoScale Solutions installation information, see the product installation guides.
+See "Veritas InfoScale documentation" on page 213.
+Configure the Veritas InfoScale Solutions product on the required RHEV guest virtual machines.
+For Veritas InfoScale Solutions configuration information, see the product installation guides.
+See "Veritas InfoScale documentation" on page 213.
+Configure resources as required for the RHEV guest virtual machines.